vostok/website/README.md

 Events are either transformed and put back to Kafka, or transferred to backends:

-* *Logs* consumer transfer logs to Elasticsearch
+* *Logs* consumer transfers logs to Elasticsearch
 * *Metrics Aggregator* calculates aggregated metrics and puts them to Kafka
-* *Metrics* consumer transfer metrics to Graphite
+* *Metrics* consumer transfers metrics to Graphite
-* *Traces* consumer transfer traces to Cassandra
+* *Traces* consumer transfers traces to Cassandra

-Backends store the data and feed it end-user applications.
+Backends store the data and feed it to end-user applications.
 Developers use them to monitor the distributed system as a whole:

 * view and search logs in Kibana
 * view and plot metrics in Grafana